Old Post Office (Washington, D.C.)

 The Old Post Office, listed on the National Register of Historic Places as the Old Post Office and Clock Tower, is located at 1100 Pennsylvania Avenue, N.W. in Washington, D.C.
 It is a contributing property to the Pennsylvania Avenue National Historic Site.
 It is adjacent to the Federal Triangle station on the Washington Metro.
-The building's 315-foot (96-meter) high clock tower houses the "Bells of Congress," and its observation level offers panoramic views of the city and its surroundings.
-A historic federal office building, it now serves as a hotel.
+The building's 315-foot high clock tower houses the "Bells of Congress," and its observation level offers panoramic views of the city and its surroundings.
+The historic federal office building has been a hotel since 2016.

 Construction began in 1892 and was completed in 1899.
 The building is an example of Richardsonian Romanesque architecture, popular in the late 19th-century United States.
 Its bell tower is the third tallest structure in Washington, D.C., excluding radio towers.
 It succeeded an earlier 1839 building, the General Post Office, which was built in Classical Revival style on F Street NW.
 It was used as the city's main General Post Office until 1914 at the beginning of World War I.

 The Pennsylvania Avenue landmark functioned primarily as a federal office building.
 It was nearly torn down during the construction of the surrounding Federal Triangle complex in the 1920s and 1930s, and 1970s.
 Instead, major renovations to The Old Post Office Building were made in 1976 and 1983.
 The 1983 renovation added to the office structure, a food court, a retail space, and a roof skylight over the building's central atrium.
 It was upon this rehabilitation that the building acquired the name of the Old Post Office Pavilion.
-A glass-walled addition on a former adjacent parking lot was added to the structure in 1991.
+A glass-walled annex on a former adjacent parking lot was added to the structure in 1991.

 In 2013, the U.S. General Services Administration (GSA) leased the property for 60 years to a consortium headed by "DJT Holdings LLC", a holding company that Donald Trump owns through a revocable trust.
 Trump developed the property into a luxury hotel, the Trump International Hotel Washington, D.C., which opened on September 12, 2016 and closed on May 11, 2022, after its sale to CGI Merchant Group.
 It reopened as the Waldorf Astoria Washington DC on June 1, 2022.